ICAN firmly believes in the use of technology to support participation and learning.

-Assistive technology (AT) is technology used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.
-Assistive technology is not always high-tech.
-It can be anything homemade, modified, or purchased which is used to help a child perform some task of daily living.
-AT can be as simple as using a visual schedule to reduce the anxiety caused by transitions or to remind a child what comes next.
-Assistive technology is an umbrella term that encompasses techniques that help increase a child’s independent participation in home, school, and community environments.
+Assistive technology is technology used by individuals with disabilities in order to perform functions that might otherwise be difficult or impossible.
+Assistive technology is not always high-tech; it can be anything homemade, modified, or purchased that helps a child perform some task of daily living.
+Assistive technology can be as simple as using a visual schedule to reduce the anxiety caused by transitions or to remind a child what comes next.

 Assistive technology can help a child to: